VladimirPoplavsky/Stock_Price_prediction/README.md

 # Getting Data

-### In our project we tried to find out if there is a possibility to predict Stock Market share price using other indexes within same sector ( technology).
-From our previous observation stock market tend to rise and fall all together , we used indexs such as MSFT .
-TSLA.
-AMD .
-INTC and NVIDA  share prices for the last 8 years.###

-## Web Scraping

 ### For our project we decided to use data from yahoo finance website as it has all data that we need

 ### Using web Scraping we encounter several issues with data collection such as: